 Transmitted notes are stored on the block chain in encrypted form, together with a representation of the note commitment cm.

-The note plaintexts in a JoinSplit description are encrypted to the respective transmission keys $pk{enc,1..N}^{new}$.
-Each note plaintext (denoted np) consists of $(v, \rho, r, memo)$.
+The note plaintexts in each JoinSplit description are encrypted to the respective transmission keys pk^{new}{enc.1..N}^{new}.

+Each note plaintext (denoted np) consists of